 The high initial cost will cause most people shy away from wrapping their baby’s nethers in luxurious, absorbent cloth.
 That’s because when you buy into cloth diapers, you have to buy into an entire system.
 These systems include shells, absorbent inserts, and various accessories to keep you out of the crap.

 The fact that a single shell can cost upwards of $30 might make you guffaw.
 After all, you don’t poop into a golden toilet, so why should your kid poop on something that costs more than a 3D blu-ray copy of Suicide Squad.
 Which, to be fair, was also totally crapped on … by everyone.

-But keep this in mind: the cost of investment into a cloth system becomes much more manageable when amortized across your kids diaper-pooping career.
-By the end of year two, if you’ve bought into a sturdy enough system, cloth diapering starts to look downright cheap.
+But keep this in mind: the cost of investment into a cloth system becomes much more manageable when amortized across your kid’s diaper-pooping career.
+By the end of year two, if you’ve bought into a sturdy enough system, cloth diapers start to look downright cheap.
 Use ‘em for a second kid and you’re saving even more.
 Use ‘em to wax your car when your kids grow up and you’re basically earning money.
-Just call you, Warren Buffer.
+Just call you, Warren Buffet.